athon-millane/glow-tts/README.md

 </table>

+## Athon's Added Notes
+* The encoder-decoder architecture seems fairly symmetric.
+Can we invert the problem to speech-to-text -> is there any possible advantage here over existing STT methods?
+* Monotonic alignment search could be uniformly applied.
+Would be used to inform the text decoder and find alignment using the same viterbi algorithm.

 ## Update Notes*

 This result was not included in the paper.
 Lately, we found that two modifications help to improve the synthesis quality of Glow-TTS.; 1) moving to a vocoder, [HiFi-GAN](https://arxiv.org/abs/2010.05646) to reduce noise, 2) putting a blank token between any two input tokens to improve pronunciation.
 Specifically,